pact-foundation/jest-pact/README.md

     //
     // Although Pact will ensure that the provider
     // returned the expected object, you need to test that
-    // your code recieves the right object.
+    // your code receives the right object.
     //
     // This is often the same as the object that was
     // in the network response, but (as illustrated